CNeu-hub/Madingley_CC_LU/README.md

 Before the data can be used, they need to be pre-processed to meet the requirements of the MadingleyR package, for example as described in the supplementary material of the study (also available in this repository).

+All analysis scripts can be run using the aggregated simulation output in the input folder of the repository.
+The climate data we used for our simulations is too large to upload to a repository, so we have created an example here to allow you to follow our workflow.
+The original script can be found in the Model_Run folder and can be run with climate data that meets the requirements (not given here).

-To give an insight into our simulations, **we provide here an example of how the simulations in our study are performed** with the MadingleyR package.
-To do this, we use 0.5 degree data (to match the region sizes of our original model simulations) from the standard MadingleyR input datasets.
+To give an insight into our simulations, **we provide here an example of how the simulations in our study are performed** using the MadingleyR package.
+We use 0.5 degree data (to match the region sizes of our original model simulations) from the standard MadingleyR input datasets.

 ## Create the environment

 First we have to create the environment that is necessary to perform the simulations.

 1.)
 We need to install "MadingleyR", following the [instructions](https://github.com/MadingleyR/MadingleyR/blob/master/README.md).